aquasecurity/trivy/docs/docs/references/configuration/cli/trivy_kubernetes.md

       --password strings                  password.
 Comma-separated passwords allowed.
 TRIVY_PASSWORD should be used for security reasons.
       --policy-bundle-repository string   OCI registry URL to retrieve policy bundle from (default "ghcr.io/aquasecurity/trivy-policies:0")
       --policy-namespaces strings         Rego namespaces
-      --redis-ca string                   redis ca file location, if using redis as cache backend --redis-cert string                 redis certificate file location, if using redis as cache backend --redis-key string                  redis key file location, if using redis as cache backend
+      --qps float                         specify the maximum QPS to the master from this client (default 5) --redis-ca string                   redis ca file location, if using redis as cache backend --redis-cert string                 redis certificate file location, if using redis as cache backend --redis-key string                  redis key file location, if using redis as cache backend